 Mario returns to BPA and makes his first appearance in figure form (previously seen in pin form).
 This figure is from 1996 and was made by Zaini, one of the many Italian Kinder-like companies who hide toys in chocolate eggs.
 This is apparently only a European thing because kids in the US choke too easily.
 The promo for this series shows Luigi skating but it looks like they only made Mario.

 Saturday, March 14, 2015

 This is probably the closest I'm going to get to having something Charles Grodin related on BPA (I doubt they made any Clifford related skateboard toys).
-This li'l guy is Beethoven of the Beethoven movie franchise (specifically of Beethoven's 2nd).
+This li'l guy is Mo, one of Beethoven's puppy from Beethoven's 2nd.
 He was made by Littlest Pet Shop in 1994, before they started making weird creepy animals with gigantic eyes and heads (a change that apparently happened in the mid-2000s).

 Wednesday, March 11, 2015

 Los Olvidados, which translates to The Forgotten, were an early '80s skate punk from San Jose featuring Ray Stevens II (later of Clay Wheels).
 Pretty much the entire band also performed in The Drunk Injuns.
 This compilation LP came out in 2002 as part of Alternative Tentacles 1980's Skate Punk series (also featuring JFA, Free Beer and The Drunk Injuns).
 As the cover states, this LP collects recordings from '81-'83, some of which were released on various comps such as Not So Quiet on the Western Front, Skate Rock Vol. 1, and Blazing Wheels and Barking Trucks.
 Those comps were, until this compilation and a 2001 CD with much of the same material, the only publicly released recordings of this great skate punk band.
 The cover features the late Ruben Orkin in a backyard pool.